System of a Down

-Steal This Album! is their third release, although it consists of leftovers from previous projects, largely album no.2, the previous year's Toxicity.
+Steal This Album! is their third release, although it consists of leftovers from previous projects, largely the previous year's Toxicity.
 I'm usually allergic to this kind of stop/start metal stuff, but there's hardly anything on the album that made me blanch, proving various friends' points that they're vastly more interesting than yer usual thrash crew, because...?
-I'm not even sure, but they're very listenable, and don't sing the usual violent crap we've come to expect from the genre.
-Someone (Tankian?) plays Mellotron on Roulette, a nice little song consisting of woefully out of tune harmony vocals, acoustic guitar and 'Tron cellos, strings and flutes; it appears to be the real deal, too, which is always nice.
+I'm not even sure, but they're very listenable and don't sing the usual faux-violent crap we've come to expect from the genre.
+Someone (Tankian?) plays Mellotron on Roulette, a nice little song consisting of woefully out of tune harmony vocals, acoustic guitar and Mellotron cellos, strings and flutes; it appears to be the real deal, too, which is always nice.

 See: Scars on Broadway

 Demos 1999-2000 (2000, 42.52) ****/TTTUnder Oriental Skies